Overlap Processing in FFT-Based Vibration Control Systems: A Technical Guide

 - Extremely rapid update rates may exceed the time constants of physical shaker systems, limiting practical control improvements

 Overlap processing is an essential technique for achieving responsive, high-quality vibration control in tests where long FFT frame durations would otherwise limit control loop performance.
-By allowing spectral updates at intervals shorter than the full frame duration, overlap processing enables rapid detection of and response to changing test conditions while maintaining the frequency resolution necessary for accurate control.
+By allowing spectral updates at intervals shorter than the full frame duration, FFT overlap processing enables rapid detection of and response to changing test conditions while maintaining the frequency resolution necessary for accurate control.

 The technique is particularly valuable in low-frequency, high-resolution random vibration testing, where FFT frames of several seconds duration are common.
 In these scenarios, overlap factors of 50-75% can dramatically improve control system responsiveness without compromising spectral accuracy or requiring additional hardware.